aeroka221/Model-Based-Development-Diploma/Simulink/lab1/Part7mylearning.md

-product Block: to multiply elements and store the result Gain Block: it`s used to amplify or attenuate signal by multiply the gain to it.
+product Block: to multiply elements and store the result\n Gain Block: it`s used to amplify or attenuate signal by multiply the gain to it.
 Sum Block: add or subtract two elements
 Constant Block: used to generate specific constant input (signal) to system.